• Overview

 D2.0 PURPOSE

-• What NPCs know
+• what characters know

-• What they are willing to say
+• what they are willing to say

-• How secrets are revealed
+• how secrets are revealed

-• How rumors spread
+• how rumors circulate

-• How classified information is handled
+• how classified information is protected

 NPC dialogue must respect:

-• Intelligence tiers (from Page 13)
+• Intelligence Tiers (Page 13)

 • Rank clearance